 SI provides you with:

 Need help with a paper for class?
 Not sure where to begin?
 Start by coming into the UCM Writing Center.
 It’s free and available to all UCM students at any stage of the writing process.
 Walk in visits are always welcome, but appointments are encouraged--especially near midterms and finals.

 If you live off campus or your schedule doesn’t allow you to visit the Writing Center during center hours, try our Online Writing Lab (OWL).
-OWL allows you to receive help with your paper by sending it to the Writing Center as an e-mail attachment.
+OWL allows you to submit your paper at any time and receieve feedback within 48 hours.
 Learn more.